MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot-issues.md

 ### <a id="missing-initramfs-alar"></a>Regenerate missing initramfs by using Azure Repair VM ALAR scripts

-1. Run the following Bash command line with [Azure Cloud Shell](/azure/cloud-shell/overview) to create a repair VM.
+1. Create a repair VM by running the following Bash command line with [Azure Cloud Shell](/azure/cloud-shell/overview).
 For more information, see [Use Azure Linux Auto Repair (ALAR) to fix a Linux VM - initrd option](/troubleshoot/azure/virtual-machines/repair-linux-vm-using-alar#initrd).

     ```azurecli
     az vm repair create --verbose -g $RGNAME -n $VMNAME --repair-username rescue --repair-password 'password!234' --copy-disk-name repairdiskcopy
     ```

-2. Run the following command to regenerate the initrd/initramfs image and regenerate the GRUB configuration file if it has the initrd entry missing:
+2. Regenerate the initrd/initramfs image and regenerate the GRUB configuration file if it has the initrd entry missing.
+To do this, run the following command:

     ```azurecli
     az vm repair run --verbose -g $RGNAME -n $VMNAME --run-id linux-alar2 --parameters initrd --run-on-repair